Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-The variety of Mediterranean fruit trees you can discover in this section of the park is stunning, anything from the common apple tree to species such as cactus and prickly pear, pomegranate, plum, mulberry, pear, peach, and more.
+The variety of Mediterranean fruit trees you can discover in this section of the park is stunning.
+These include the common apple tree, cactus, prickly pear, pomegranate, plum, mulberry, pear, peach, and more.

 The Cherry Tree Garden